 Regular meetings with a Thesis Advisory Committee (TAC) are a staple of good PhD supervision.
-The MPIMG and IMPRS-BAC are committed to giving every PhD student the opportunity to benefit from a TAC.
+The MPIMG and IMPRS-BAC are committed to giving every doctoral student the opportunity to benefit from a TAC.
 Please find further information on how to set up and hold TAC meetings below.

 Why should you have a TAC?